PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Just ran into an "interesting challenge" (we're going to phrase it like that instead of getting annoyed with API designers) with the Pocket API.
 First, the authorization process is kind of OAuth-flavored (redirect for consent, exchange codes for tokens) but was so different that I had to write a whole now authorization flow.
 Not a huge deal.
 But, when writing API requests, the access token (and "client ID") go in the body.
 I say body because it's a POST request for a "retrieve" call to an endpoint named ... wait for it ... `/get`.
 So all of the work that went into the logic around URL parameters would somehow need to be recreated (or ported over somehow) to the POST body.
 WAT?
 Well, this particular endpoint allows us to just get absolutely everything all at once so we're going to go ahead and do that instead!
 The interesting part here is that the endpoint is kind of a snapshot (get everything all at once, no historic run needed) but is also parsed by day.

 I'm thinking about this task on the list to add tests for the getter script ... it feels like that's very handler-dependent.
 Part of me feels like maybe the testing should be per API?
 Like the get script should be written so that it can be used in individual tests for APIs and their endpoints.
+But then maybe that's putting too much onus on the API authors.
+One of the things we want to optimize big-time is making it easy for folks to ad the APIs they want and that starts ASAP.
+If people are going to use this then they need to be able to add data sources.
+Having a getter script that functions as expected for a bunch of different cases and tests that illustrate how things work would make those contributions easier.
+The less that folks need to screw around with testing harnesses and unpredictable outcomes, the better.

 ## [[2024-03-26]]